29 Jul 2014 • BLOG - News

 Email senders are increasingly looking to do more with less.
 I think more people are realizing that email is not dead and are looking to innovate.
 As an industry, we need to provide senders with more additional tools, but at the same time we will need to be careful not to dilute the email experience too much.
 Triggered emails and dynamic content will also become more mainstream.
 Consumers are looking for more relevant, tailored content.

-How do you see Mailjet growing in 5 years?
+How do you see Mailjet growing in five years?

 Two words: simple and global.
 We’ll make building email campaigns even easier than it is now.
 We’ll also continue growing beyond Europe and the US.
 I’m not allowed to give too much more detail, but be on the lookout for some new features not currently available in the Email Service Provider market!